prashantkoshta/heroku-command-vscode/README.md

 ## Requirements

-You have to install follwoing software should be install before use of this.
+You have to installed following software before use of this.
 1. nodejs
 2. git
 3. heroku